lucas-barros/lucas-barros.github.io/_posts/2024-12-03-how-to-prevent-blocking-main-thread.markdown

 sum(100000000n);"%}

 As you can see, it makes the page unusable until the computation completes.
-But don't worry, there are several techniques to handle such cases gracefully.
+Fortunately, there are several techniques to handle such cases gracefully.
 Let's explore them!

 ---